-Every report for submitted to the Office of Disability Services (ODS) for learning disability documentation must meet the ODS general documentation principles and guidelines as well as including the following elements:
+Every report submitted to the Office of Disability Services (ODS) for learning disability documentation must meet the ODS general documentation principles and guidelines as well as including the following elements:

 I. Recent Assessment

 The report must provide adequate information about the student’s current level of functioning.
 If such information is missing and/or outdated, the student may be asked to provide a more recent or complete assessment.
-For more information on recency of assesments, review the ODS General Documentation Guidelines, specifically the section on Current Functioning and Need for Current Documentation.
+For more information on recency of assessments, review the ODS General Documentation Guidelines, specifically the section on Current Functioning and Need for Current Documentation.

 II.
 Neuropsychological and/or Psycho-educational Testing

 There should be a discussion of all tests that were administered and observations of the student’s behavior during testing.
 Actual test scores must be provided.
 Standard scores are required; percentiles and grade and age equivalents are not acceptable unless standard scores are also included.
 In addition to actual test scores, interpretation of results is required.
 Test protocol sheets or scores alone are not sufficient; some form of narrative must accompany scores.
 If time constraints for exams are an issue, tests should be administered both timed and untimed and scores for both testing conditions should be reported.
 Non-standardized, non-normed measures (such as informal reading inventories or writing samples) may supplement standardized testing, but are insufficient documentation by themselves.